wdfrenchy/AI-Animated-Path-Grid/README.md

 Created February, 2024 using Java.
-Involves A* algorithm.
+Involves A* search algorithm.